Polymarket Whale Tracking in 2026: How to Find, Filter, and Follow Smart Money in Real Time

 Polymarket is unique among trading venues because:

-Retail is late: Most retail traders react to headlines.
-Whales often position headlines hit.
+- Retail is late: Most retail traders react to headlines.
+Whales often position before headlines hit.

 In 2026, the gap between "seeing a whale trade" and "the market repricing" has shrunk to minutes.
 Speed matters.
 But filter quality matters more.